KathrynKatayama/docs.userdive.com/en/web/devguide/javascript/api/changevirtualurl.md

 `changeVirtualUrl` API does not support the following two.

-- Tracking of the form analysis and event to be related to it
+- Tracking on the form analysis, and events to related to it